zdravkov/kendo-docs/api/dataviz/diagram/diagram.md

 * "longDashDot" - a line consisting of a repeating pattern of long-dash-dot
 * "longDashDotDot" - a line consisting of a repeating pattern of long-dash-dot-dot
 * "solid" - a solid line

+### shapes.type `String` *(default: "rectangle")*

+Specifies the type of the Shape using any of the built-in shape type.

+* "rectangle": this is the default option, representing a SVG Rectangle
+* "circle" : a SVG circle/ellipse

 ### shapes.x `Number` *(default: 0)*